What are the most important things to know about Cimduo?

 Take Cimduo according to your health care provider’s instructions.

-Take Cimduo with or without food.
+Take Cimduo by mouth with or without food.

 Always take Cimduo in combination with other HIV medicines.